Frequently Asked Questions

 Modular homes are built almost entirely off-site and delivered in modules.
 They are more expensive than structural insulated panel home kits and have higher delivery and installation costs.

 Our SIPs are far stronger and more insulated than traditional stick-built houses.
 That makes them perform better in extreme wind and more resistant to fire.
 (SIPs panels are not fireproof or indestructible.)

 SIPs will perform well in cold and snowy environments due to their excellent insulation value.
 As all wood products, the exterior will need to be adequately protected to keep the OSB dry at all times.

-Yes.
-The floor-plan designs we show on our website are merely suggestions.
+Yes. the designs we show on our website are merely suggestions for you to build.
 All orders come with 1 floor plan change included so you can get the plan that works for you.

 Built-in energy efficiency and low greenhouse emissions mean that our small home kits have a low impact on the environment and reduce energy costs.
 By reducing waste and saving natural resources, Mighty Small Homes are an environmentally responsible choice for those who want their home to be built and sustained in an environmentally responsible manner.

 The shell kit and interior lumber.